chenhs05/thesis_template/README.md

 This template was tested and used in Debian 9.

 `texlive` package is required to have a latex system.
-Installing `texlive-full` package is recommended.
+`texlive-full` package is recommended to get all the necessary latex packages.

 `latexmk` package is required for compiling the latex documents.